wtlin1228/storybook-interaction-testing/README.md

 # Minimize the risks

+Here comes my first solution. 🧐

 Maybe we can extract the assertions and run them in both Storybook and Jest.
 Then we can:

-- enable the Storybook Interaction features
+- Enable the Storybook Interaction features
-- collect testing coverage with Jest
+- Collect testing coverage with Jest
-- lower the pain of migrating to other tools like Storybook
+- Lower the pain of migrating to other tools like Storybook

-There are two things to deal with:
+There are three things to deal with:

 1. Storybook selects the `canvas` with `within` API where Testing Library usually uses the `screen` directly.